brandur/org/articles/go.md

     problem and shows an obvious demand and willingness to help.
 Meanwhile the member of Go core can't manage to build even a single cohesive counterargument, but even so, the issue along with all its ideas and suggestions are summarily rejected.

-It is not until the issue is reopened that the suggestion is taken more seriously and subsequently implemented.
+**Follow-up (2016/06/24):** Russ Cox re-opened the issue (presumably after seeing complaints on Twitter given that the original maintainer had locked discussion on it) and it was subsequently resolved.

 [4] `?w=1` on GitHub to hide whitespace changes helps mitigate this problem,
     but isn't the default, and doesn't allow comments to be added.